thatskyapplication/Discord-Delivery/Channels/rules.md

 On top of abiding by thatgamecompany's EULA & ToS (which can be found here: https://thatskyapplication.com/sky-EULA-ToS), you must:
 1. Keep communication in English.
 2. Be civil, kind, and respectful.
-3. No NSFW content.
+3. Not send any NSFW content.
-4. No self-promotion.
+4. Not perform any self-promotion.
-5. No trades regarding IAPs, hearts, etc.
+5. Not initiate or participate in any trades regarding IAPs, hearts, etc.

 This list is not exhaustive.
 ## Support

-Should there be a case where someone is not abiding by these rules, create a private thread and mention [user|Jiralite] or send [user|Jiralite] a direct message.
+Should there be a case where someone is not abiding by these rules, create a private thread and mention [role|moderator] or send any [role|moderator] a direct message.